Hero Background

 • delta is the margin of error for the comparison for validating floating-point values.

-To learn more about JUnit assertion, watch the video below and get detailed insights.
+To learn more about JUnit assertions, watch the video below.

 Setting JUnit in IntelliJ IDEA